-The village now has it's own Radar Speed Sign, managed by the Parish Council.
+The village now has it's own radar Speed Indicator Device (SID), managed by the Parish Council.

 Purchased by the generosity of one of our village residents, and maintained by the Parish Council, the Speed Indicator Device (SID) is located at one of a number of locations and directions along the main road of the village for three weeks at a time.

 The SID is not an enforcement device and does not log vehicle data to be passed onto the police - although they can request the speed data in the event of an incident.
 Instead, The SID encourages and influences drivers to slow down to the speed limit.
 While there will always be drivers who in the absence of enforcement measures will still drive above 30mph through the village, the data shows that the device has a general positive effect on behaviours.
 The SID gives the driver their speed as their vehicle comes into range, but only logs the last reading (speed, no vehicle data) as they pass the device.

 The SID records an average of 4000 vehicles going along the main road per day (roughly 2000 each way), and while some of the maximum speeds are extreme (and worrying - the highest speed recorded so far has been 92mph), the overall figures are interesting.
-Between October 2021 and January 2022, The SID was moved regularly to one of six locations agreed with Highways in a campaign to understand the traffic behaviours and test the efficacy of the device in each location.
+Between October 2021 and January 2022, The SID was moved regularly to one of seven locations agreed with Highways in a campaign to understand the traffic behaviours and test the efficacy of the device in each location.
 For each location, the Parish Council recorded a baseline (without the sign flashing, for one week) to find out what the normal speeds are, followed by the device operating for two weeks.

 Location 1 Village Boundary West